justin-0/react-hono/README.md

 - [x] Create tables schema, consider an index if using postgres

 - Database returning an array but it will only be a single value?
 Chain then and select zero index from result value

+## Server - Auth

+- [] Sign up, hash password (bcryptjs) and save user to mongodb
+- [] Use JWT for sessions set on cookies
+- [] Update middleware to check for jwt cookie and set user variable once token has been verified to get \_id, as well as during sign-in

 # Client